tuiwidgets/tuiwidgets/doc/ZWidget.rst

    See :cpp:enum:`Tui::SizePolicy` for details.

 .. rst-class:: tw-virtual
-.. cpp:function:: virtual QSize sizeHint() const
+.. cpp:function:: QSize sizeHint() const

    Returns the calculated size of the widget.